WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 Since Wasabi version [2.8.0](https://github.com/WalletWasabi/WalletWasabi/releases/tag/v2.8.0), it is possible to schedule a payment in a coinjoin in the GUI.

-This means that the payment will be made in a coinjoin, instead of having to do coinjoin and then make a single user payment.
+This means that the payment will be made in a coinjoin, instead of having to coinjoin first and then make a single user payment.

 To schedule a payment, click the music box menu items and follow the steps, similar to the normal send workflow.